 Bikes are available to take out for a ride around the Old Town, and a delightful garden is located within the property if you need a quiet place to read.

 After a day of sightseeing, take a moment to relax in the hotel’s spa oasis, featuring massages, saunas, a zero gravity bed, and various other pools and relaxation areas.
 Then head to the hotel’s gourmet restaurant, Zlata Ladjica, offering a true Slovenian gastropub experience with Slovenian beers, wines, and traditionally inspired cuisine made using local, fresh ingredients.

 Antiq Hotel Palace & Spa

-The rooms are decorated in sophisticated and opulent style, with wooden furnishings and a comfortable, spacious vibe.
-All rooms come with free Wi-Fi as standard, flat screen TV, minibars and coffeemakers for your morning java.
+The rooms are decorated in a sophisticated and opulent style, with wooden furnishings and a comfortable, spacious vibe.
+All rooms have free Wi-Fi as standard, flat-screen TV, minibars, and coffeemakers for your morning java.

 Looking out over the city from the rooftop terrace is a fantastic way to end the day, and there is also a rooftop swimming pool and yoga studio for those endless sunny days.